jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

         ["X", "O", " "]
 ```

-corresponds directly to the positions in:
+corresponds directly to the numerical positions in the WIN_COMBINATIONS array:

 ```
 WIN_COMBINATIONS =[